rwieruch/blog_robinwieruch_content/blog/graphql-apollo-client-tutorial/index.md

 ---
-title: "A Apollo Client Tutorial for Beginners"
+title: "Apollo Client Tutorial for Beginners"
 description: "This tutorial shows you how to use Apollo Client for GraphQL without any other third-party library.
 Then you'll learn how to use Apollo Client in React ..."
 date: "2018-11-01T02:50:46+02:00"
 categories: ["GraphQL", "JavaScript"]